-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Central Montcalm Public Schools under programs of the federal government for the year ended June 30, 2018.
+- 1. Basis of Presentation The accompanying Schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Montcalm Area Intermediate School District under programs of the federal government for the year ended June 30, 2018.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of Central Montcalm Public Schools, it is not intended to and does not present the financial position or changes in net position of Central Montcalm Public Schools.
+Because the Schedule presents only a selected portion of the operations of Montcalm Area Intermediate School District, it is not intended to and does not present the financial position or changes in net position of Montcalm Area Intermediate School District. - 2.
+Summary of Significant Accounting Policies Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Negative amounts (if any) shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
+Pass-through entity identifying numbers are presented where available.
+Montcalm Area Intermediate School District has elected to not use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance. - 3.
+Management has utilized the Cash Management System (CMS) and the Grant Auditor Report in preparing the Schedule of Expenditures of Federal Awards. - 4.
+Federal expenditures are reported as revenue in the following funds in the financial statements: